 - Hormonal fluctuations

-How to reduce the frequency and duration of cold sores
+How to reduce the occurrence of cold sores

-By being aware of triggers that cause a cold sore outbreak, you can take preventative measures to reduce the frequency and duration of future outbreaks.
+By being aware of triggers that cause a cold sore outbreak, you can take preventative measures to reduce the occurrence of future outbreaks.
 Supporting healthy immune system function and reducing your stress levels are important in managing HSV1 outbreaks.
 Supplementation with herbs and nutrients may also be beneficial:

-- Lysine hampers the activity of arginine, an amino acid that promotes the growth of HSV1.
-Therefore, Lysine helps to decrease the frequency of cold sores and reduces the time taken for cold sores to heal.
+Lysine hampers the activity of arginine, an amino acid that promotes the growth of HSV1.
+Therefore, lysine helps to decrease the frequency of cold sores and to relieve the symptoms.
 Lysine and arginine compete for absorption, so supplementing with lysine is best combined with a diet low in arginine-rich foods.
 Foods high in arginine include chocolate, nuts, some seeds and chick peas.
-Lysine can be taken to help reduce the risk of a cold sore breakout or taken at higher doses during an acute attack.
-See Herbs of Gold Lysine 1000 + Olive Leaf.
+See Lysine 1000 + Olive Leaf.

-- Olive leaf contains high levels of oleuropein, the key pharmacologically active component that helps maintain a healthy immune system.
-Olive leaf is traditionally used in Western herbal medicine for the relief of the symptoms of colds, flu and mild upper respiratory tract infections.
-See Herbs of Gold Olive Leaf.
+Olive leaf contains high levels of oleuropein, a key pharmacologically active component.
+Olive leaf is traditionally used in Western herbal medicine to support healthy immune system function.
+See Olive Leaf.

-- Vitamin C and zinc both support the immune system.
-Zinc is required for enzymes and proteins involved in skin renewal and a zinc deficiency is common in adolescents, the elderly, vegetarians, pregnant and lactating women.
+Vitamin C and zinc both support the immune system.
+Zinc is required for enzymes and proteins involved in skin renewal.
 Vitamin C is essential for the formation of collagen and connective tissue, which are structural components of the skin.
-Zinc and vitamin C support wound healing.
-See Herbs of Gold Zinc Forte + C.
+Zinc and vitamin C support wound healing and skin health.
+See Zinc Forte + C.